ToolsForHumans/zag/doc/source/user/engines.rst

 on the stack while these statements execute).
 In contrast there is the declarative model which instead of combining the *how* to accomplish a goal along side the *what* is to be accomplished splits these two into only declaring what the intended goal is and not the *how*.
-In TaskFlow terminology the *what* is the structure of your flows and the tasks and other atoms you have inside those flows, but the *how* is not defined (the line becomes blurred since tasks themselves contain imperative code, but for now consider a task as
+In Zag terminology the *what* is the structure of your flows and the tasks and other atoms you have inside those flows, but the *how* is not defined (the line becomes blurred since tasks themselves contain imperative code, but for now consider a task as